ryansheehy0/RS_Cheat_Sheets/Tools/git.md

     ```
     - `Host *` means that the variables are being applied to all the hosts.
     - `AddKeysToAgent yes` means the private keys will be automatically added to the ssh-agent when you connect to a remote host.
-    - `IdentifyFile ~/.shh/id_ed25519` sets the default private key for all SSH connections.
+    - `IdentityFile ~/.shh/id_ed25519` sets the default private key for all SSH connections.
     - These settings make is so that you don't need to run `ssh-add ~/.ssh/id_ed25519` with a new terminal session.
 1. Go to github settings -> SSH and GPG keys -> New SSH key
 1. Paste the contents of id_ed25519.pub into github and press Add Key